This fabulous all-media exhibit opened

 About the exhibit

-“GOD in the abstract,” an exhibit of all abstract art, opens with a Reception Saturday, September 23, 2-5pm.
-With refreshments donated by The Metuchen Inn and live music provided by the Westerhoff School of Music faculty, the free-and-open-to-the-public event is designed to appeal to a broad audience.
+“GOD in the abstract,” an exhibit of all abstract art, opened with a Reception on Saturday, September 23, 2-5pm.
+Refreshments donated by The Metuchen Inn and live music was provided by the Westerhoff School of Music faculty, the free-and-open-to-the-public event is designed to appeal to a broad audience.

-From a total of 300 submitted works, 31 pieces were selected from 27 artists, both local and from places as far-flung as Hollywood and Placentia, CA, Kalamazoo, MI, Georgetown, TX and Wenatchee, WA to name a few.
+From a total of 300 submitted works, 31 pieces were selected by the St. Luke's Nails in the Wall Gallery Ministry from 27 artists, both local and from places as far-flung as Hollywood and Placentia, CA, Kalamazoo, MI, Georgetown, TX and Wenatchee, WA to name a few.
 While the theme focused on GOD, and artists were invited to consider their work in that regard, once the art came before the guest jurors, two professionals invited to review the work and select which pieces would actually be included in the exhibit, it was all about identifying the best abstract art in that group.

 During the jurying process, one juror remarked to the other, “You know, I’m not thinking at all about GOD in this process.”
 “Neither am I,” the other confirmed.
 “I’m just looking for excellent work that will complement each other and develop a great show!”